FDio/csit/docs/report/introduction/methodology_nat44.rst

 ..
     TODO: The -s{S} part is redundant,
     we can save space by removing it.
+    TODO: Rename nat44det suites so it is clear they are throughput (not cps).
     TODO: Make traffic profile names resemble suite names more closely.

 NAT44 Endpoint-Dependent